SvetlanaKalina/Predicting-Health-Outcomes-using-Linear-Regression-Models/README.md

 The code includes steps of
 * preparation of data
 * building of a linear model
-* predicition data based on model
+* predicting data based on model
 * testing accuracy of predictions